 - When serving sprinkle 1 tablespoon of sugar on top of each crema catalana and caramelize by using a blowtorch or place them under a preheated grill for less than a minute or until the sugar turns brown, and then serve.

 Note: The sugar in crema catalana is traditionally caramelized under an iron broiler or with a specially made iron, not with a flame, but for practical purposes at home you might just use a blowtorch.

-We hope this local Catalan recipe brought you a nice idea to pamper your loved ones at home.
-In case you come to Barcelona, why not joining one of our culinary experiences where this dessert has been rated as one of the top dishes tasted by travelers and get a couple of tips on how to make it the right way by genuine Barcelona food artisans.
+We hope this local Catalan dessert brought you a nice idea to pamper your loved ones at home.
+In case you come to Barcelona, why not joining one of our culinary experiences.
+We taste the best version of this dessert, which has been rated as one of the top dishes tasted by travelers.
+As well, you’ll certainly get a couple of tips on how to make it the right way by genuine Barcelona food artisans.
 Join us to discover this tasty bite and much more in Barcelona!